johnfedoruk/bangular/aio/content/guide/router.md

     </td>

     <td>
-      An Angular component with a <code>RouterOutlet</code> that displays views based on router navigations.
+      An Bangular component with a <code>RouterOutlet</code> that displays views based on router navigations.
     </td>

   </tr>